Fields, Bears score 23 straight points, beat Pats 33-14

+The clock was running down in the second quarter and the pocket was collapsing around Justin Fields, with one defender coming at him from the right, another circling around on his left, and a third coming straight at him.

+A quick pump fake froze one of the rushers.
+Fields drifted left, barely eluding the outstretched arm of another, and then stutter-stepped to the right to squeeze through a hole that barely existed.
+And then it was a race to the sideline, picking up 20 yards on a third-and-14 and moving Chicago into field goal range.

-Justin Fields threw for 179 yards and a touchdown and ran for 82 yards and another score, and the Bears defense forced returning Patriots starter Mac Jones back to the bench on Monday night to give Chicago a 33-14 victory over New England.
+Fields threw for 179 yards and a touchdown and ran for 82 yards and another score on Monday night, converting five third downs with his legs and five more with his arm to lead Chicago to a 33-14 victory over the New England Patriots.

+”He kept the drives going,” Patriots linebacker Matthew Judon said. ”We would get them in third and long, and it seemed like he would just find a running lane and pick it up with his feet, or making a throw.
+He would just keep the chains moving.
+We had no answer for him.”

+Fields ran for a 3-yard score in the first quarter to give the Bears (3-4) a 10-0 lead.
+After Bailey Zappe came off the bench to replace Mac Jones and led New England to back-to-back touchdowns and a 14-10 lead, Fields hit Khalil Herbert for a 25-yard touchdown pass to start a string of 23 unanswered points.

-With the damp Gillette Stadium crowd chanting “Zappe!
+With the damp Gillette Stadium crowd chanting ”Zappe!
 Zappe!” the fourth-round draft pick from Western Kentucky led the Patriots to back-to-back touchdowns and a 14-10 lead.
-But Fields answered with a 25-yard pass to Khalil Herbert and then, after Zappe fumbled in the last 2 minutes, the Bears (3-4) added a field goal to make it 20-14 at the half.

-In the second half it was all Chicago, which ran off 23 unanswered points.
+But the Bears scored the next 23 points.

+”Just a poor showing, across the board, from beginning all the way to the end,” New England safety Devin McCourty said. ”If we give up 33 points, I don’t care who plays quarterback.
+We’re going to have a tough time winning the game.”

 Zappe was 5 of 6 for 109 yards and a touchdown in the first half.
 But in the second, he was 9 of 16 for 76 yards and two interceptions.
 Jones completed 3 of 6 passes for 13 yards, with one interception.
 Rhamondre Stevenson caught eight passes for 59 yards and ran 11 times for 39 for the Patriots (3-4).